Our Journey Westward

 Nature study has been such an amazing addition to our science schedule!

-Just what exactly was she right about?
+Just what exactly was she right?
 Oh, so many things.
-I’ve taken some time to pull together several of her thoughts about nature study that have rung true in our home.
+I’ve taken some time to pull together several of her thoughts on nature study that have rung true in our home.

 16 Ways Charlotte Mason Was Right About Nature Study